 Finding a venue

-Other Culture Days event organizers
+Check-in with other Culture Days event organizers

-City Hall, Parks and Plazas
+City Hall, Parks, and Plazas

 Contact your municipality for information about permits and usage of City Hall, parks and plazas.
 Many municipalities are already involved in Culture Days and may offer spaces to artists in municipal venues.
 If you are planning an outdoor event, consider an indoor contingency site in case of rain.

-Universities, Colleges and Schools
+Universities, Colleges, and Schools

 Places of Worship

-In many neighbourhoods, there are underutilized churches, mosques, temples, synagogues and other places of worship.
+In many neighbourhoods there are underutilized churches, mosques, temples, synagogues and other places of worship.
 Their main halls often have excellent acoustics for musical events and most also have smaller multi-purpose rooms.
-Your event does not have to be religious in nature since as community-run organizations, most places of worship welcome opportunities to be an active part of their neighbourhood.
+Your event does not have to be religious in nature since, as community-run organizations, most places of worship welcome opportunities to be an active part of their neighbourhood.

-Cafés, Bars, Stores, Malls and other Businesses
+Cafés, Bars, Stores, Malls, and other Businesses

 Your venue request

-When asking someone about using their space, start by introducing Culture Days as a volunteer movement with the objective to encourage awareness, participation and engagement of all Canadians in the arts and cultural life of their own communities.
-Position your request for a venue as a partnership that will be mutually beneficial to you, their venue and the community at large.
+When asking someone about using their space, start by introducing Culture Days as a volunteer movement with the objective to encourage awareness, participation, and engagement of all Canadians in the arts and cultural life of their own communities.
+Position your request for a venue as a partnership that will be mutually beneficial to you, their venue, and the community at large.

 Be clear about what you need in a venue and what your expectations are for your event.
-All publicly accessible buildings have liability insurance which should cover your needs for Culture Days events.
+All publicly accessible buildings have liability insurance which should cover your needs for Culture Days programs.
 However, if you are dealing with a facility that is not normally open to the public, please check with them about public liability insurance.